How can you get back into running after an injury?

 1. Consult a podiatrist immediately after your injury

-A podiatrist will treat foot pain and advise on the best time to resume running.
+The podiatrist will advise on the right timing to resume running safely.

 2. Find other athletic activities during your recovery